Jhan-P/cse15l-lab-reports/Lab Report 2.md

 ## Part 3 - Reflection

-This past two weeks in lab, I learned how to remotely set up a server.
+These past two weeks in lab, I learned how to remotely set up a server.
 I have done projects before where I have used free online servers to host content, but I had never hosted one on my own machine (or on a remote machine for that matter).